dtolnay/proc-macro2/README.md

 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/proc-macro2)

 A wrapper around the procedural macro API of the compiler's `proc_macro` crate.
-This library serves three purposes:
+This library serves two purposes:

 - **Bring proc-macro-like functionality to other contexts like build.rs and main.rs.** Types from `proc_macro` are entirely specific to procedural macros